Mark Dienhart, President & CEO

-Mark is President & CEO of the Richard M. Schulze Family Foundation and is responsible for the foundation’s overall management and strategic direction.
-Also a member of the Foundation’s board of trustees, Dienhart joined the Foundation in July 2013.
-Dienhart researches the Foundation’s priorities, makes grant recommendations to the Foundation’s board of trustees, oversees monitoring and measurement of recipient performance to ensure that grants produce meaningful results, and supervises the Foundation’s staff and infrastructure.
+As president and chief executive officer, Mark is responsible for the overall management of the Richard M. Schulze Family Foundation.
+Also a member of the Foundation’s board of trustees, Mark joined the Foundation in July 2013.
+Mark researches possible areas of investment within Foundation focus areas, makes grant recommendations to the Foundation’s board of trustees, oversees monitoring and measurement of grantee performance to ensure meaningful results, and oversees the Foundation’s staff and infrastructure.

 Previously, Mark was executive vice president and chief operating officer of the University of St. Thomas in St. Paul, Minnesota, and was responsible for managing nonacademic administrative operations and for directing a $515 million capital campaign, the largest in St. Thomas history.
 Before returning to work at St. Thomas, Mark was a senior vice president with U.S. Bancorp and spent 10 years with University of Minnesota men’s athletics, including five years heading the department as director.